ox-it/munki-staging/README.md

 For this reason, there is a feature to allow you to change the staging days on a per-package basis.
-To do this you will need to edit the ``pkgsinfo`` file for the package, adding a munki_staging key which has a dictoinary value.
+To do this you will need to edit the ``pkgsinfo`` file for the package, adding a munki_staging key which has a dictionary value.
 Within this dictionary you can set a stage_days parameter which overrides the default number of days.

 For example, to stage a package with 1 days worth of testing you would